6 Chapter 6: z-scores and the Standard Normal Distribution

 Having read this chapter, you should be able to:

-- Identify uses for z-score
+- Identify uses of z-scores

 - Compute and transform z-scores and x-values